-At a time of pressing ecological concerns, the international group of contributors provide a series of case studies which reconsider the nature–culture divide and aim at identifying the contours of a national narrative which stretches from enclosed lands to rising seas.
+At a time of pressing ecological concerns, the international group of contributors provide a series of case studies that reconsider the nature–culture divide and aim at identifying the contours of a national narrative that stretches from enclosed lands to rising seas.
 By adopting a longer historical view, this book hopes to enrich current debates concerning art’s engagement with recording and questioning the impact of human activity on the environment.

 The book will be of interest to scholars working in art history, contemporary art, environmental humanities, and British studies.

-Part I: From the Claude Glass to Drones: Framing Environmental Encounters
+PART 1 From the Claude Glass to Drones: Framing Environmental Encounters

 Amy C. Wallace

-10. "A new and unforeseen creation.": Turner, English Landscape and the Anthropo(s)cene
+10 "A New and Unforeseen Creation": Turner, English Landscape, and the Anthropo(s)cene

-11. The Human Landscape: John Ruskin, Drawing and Colour
+11 The Human Landscape: John Ruskin, Drawing, and Colour

-12. A Matter of Time: Transformative Sculptures by Marc Quinn, Zuzanna Janin, Anya Gallaccio, and Andy Goldsworthy
+12 A Matter of Time: Transformative Sculptures by Marc Quinn, Zuzanna Janin, Anya Gallaccio, and Andy Goldsworthy

-13. Brexit, Gender and Northern Ireland’s Supernatural Landscape: Ursula Burke’s A False Dawn and Candida Powell-Williams’ Command Lines
+13 Brexit, Gender, and Northern Ireland’s Supernatural Landscape: Ursula Burke’s "A False Dawn" and Candida Powell-Williams’ "Command Lines"